Plumsail/helpdesk-docs/source/Configuration Guide/Color theme.rst

 Color theme
 ###########

-By default HelpDesk uses own color theme, but you can always revert it to default or choose another one.
+By default, HelpDesk uses its own color theme, but you can always revert it to default or choose another one.
 HelpDesk uses SharePoint look to change colors.
 Look is a color theme applied to your SharePoint site.